 It depends on the workplace.
 Ace reports to the chief creative officers at his agency, but the creative director at a magazine may report to the publication’s editorial director.

-Are there other titles with similar responsibilities?
+Are there other titles with similar responsibilities as a creative director?

 What do I need to get ahead in this position?

 Be transparent.
 Make sure everyone on your team knows exactly what they need to succeed and what you expect from each of them to make it happen.
 Work to communicate your vision to your team and instill in them a passion for executing toward designing that vision.

 How can I get my foot in the door?